FAQ – Frequently Asked Questions about Pinball Repair

-A: I do not sell or supply parts.
+A: We do not sell or supply parts.
 Please do not ask.
-See the list of parts suppliers at the end of my home page.
+See the list of parts suppliers at the end of our home page.
 Or place an wanted ad in Mr. Pinball.
 Post a question on Rec.games.pinball (Google Groups).
 Facebook as a several pinball oriented pages, too.

 2) Q: Can you tell me who can repair my pinball machine?
 Can you recommend someone where I live?

-A: No, sorry I cannot.
+A: No, sorry we cannot.
 Please do not ask.
-There is no way I could compile a database of repair personnel covering the United States and the world, much less vouch for the quality and honesty of their work.
-I suggest contacting a local arcade and see who they use for repair.
+There is no way we could compile a database of repair personnel covering the United States and the world, much less vouch for the quality and honesty of their work.
+We suggest contacting a local arcade and see who they use for repair.
 Or contact the nearest pinball seller and find out who they recommend.
 Stern keeps a list of distributors and you could contact them.
-There are a few places listed at the bottom of the home page, but not many.
+There are a few places listed at the bottom of the links page, but not many.
 Post on Facebook, Pinside, or Goggle Groups rec.games.pinball.
 Best of luck to you.